 When you’re working with Core Data, please try to keep in mind that it has been around for a long time – it was designed way before Swift existed, never mind SwiftUI, so occasionally you’ll meet parts that don’t work quite as well in Swift as we might hope.
 Hopefully we’ll see this improve over the years ahead, but in the meantime be patient!

 We have lots of Core Data to explore, so please create a fresh project where we can try it out.
 Call it “CoreDataProject” and not just “CoreData” because that will cause Xcode to get confused.
-Make sure you check the “Use Core Data” box so that Xcode sets up a data model and managed object context for us.

 All set?
 Let’s go!

 Tip: Sometimes you’ll see a heading titled “Want to go further?”
 This contains some bonus examples that help take your knowledge further, but you don’t need to follow here unless you want to – think of it as extra credit.